Adjusted chi-square test for degree-corrected block models: Consistency

-Under these assumptions, Theorem~\ref{thm:null:dist:ncac} shows that for a given $\alpha > 0$, $\Th_n \asymp 1$ with probability $1-\alpha$ when $K=K_0$, while Theorem~\ref{thm:consist} guarantees that $\Th_n \gtrsim \nu_n \sqrt{n}$, w.h.p., when $K < K_0$.
-This shows that \scacp with a constant threshold or one that grows slower than $\nu_n \sqrt{n}$, leads to consistent model selection when applied sequentially from below (i.e., with $K < K_0$).
-In short, model selection consistency of \scacp only requires $(\log n) / \nu_n = O(1)$, that is, the expected degree should grow no slower than $\log n$.
+Under these assumptions, Theorem~\ref{thm:null:dist:ncac} shows that for a given significance level $\alpha > 0$, \scacf statistic $\Th_n \asymp 1$ with probability approaching $1-\alpha$ when $K=K_0$, while Theorem~\ref{thm:consist} guarantees that $\Th_n \gtrsim \nu_n \sqrt{n}$, w.h.p., when $K < K_0$.
+This shows that \scacf with a constant threshold or one that grows slower than $\nu_n \sqrt{n}$, leads to consistent model selection when applied sequentially from below (i.e., with $K < K_0$).
+In short, model selection consistency of \scacf only requires two assumptions: (a) $(\log n) / \nu_n = O(1)$, that is, the expected degree should grow no slower than $\log n$, and (b) $\omega_2$ should remain bounded below in probability.